ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 Ballerina uses packages to group code.
 You need to create a Ballerina package and write the business logic in it.

-1. In the terminal, execute the command below to create the Ballerina package for the implementation.
+1. In the Terminal, execute the command below to create the Ballerina package for the implementation.

     > **Info:** For more information on Ballerina packages, see [Organize Ballerina code](/learn/organize-ballerina-code/).